 5. have an in-major (STEM) GPA of 2.2

-In addition, students must complete a four-year-plan for the Biological Sciences major.
+Students who meet the requirements listed above but are in majors other than GBSC will need to contact the Biological Sciences Undergraduate Advising Office (2089 Derring Hall, firstname.lastname@example.org, or 540-231-6407) to set up an appointment with an academic advisor.
+Prior to this meeting, these students must complete a four-year-plan for the Biological Sciences or Microbiology major.
 The plan may be accessed here.
-Students must also run a "What If DARS" for the Biological Sciences major and bring a copy along with the 4-year plan to the advising meeting.
+Students must also run a "What If DARS" for the major and bring a copy along with the 4-year plan to the advising meeting.
 More information about accessing DARS (Degree Audit Reporting System) can be found here.
-Students must bring the printer-friendly DARS, which is generally six or more pages and shows all course work completed and not completed.
+Students must bring the printer-friendly DARS, which is generally six or more pages and shows all coursework completed and not completed.

-Students will need to contact the Biological Sciences Undergraduate Advising Office (2089 Derring Hall, firstname.lastname@example.org, or 540-231-6407) to set up an appointment to meet with an advisor during the designated Change of Major Week.
 At your scheduled appointment, you and an advisor will go over your completed paperwork and discuss any questions you may have.
-After this discussion, if you determine you would like to be a Biological Sciences major, you will fill out a Change of Major Form and begin the paperwork process.
-Several signatures are required on the Change of Major Form and it is the student's responsibility to obtain the required signatures and turn the form in (at the College of Science Dean's Office) for final processing.
+After this discussion, if you determine you would like to be a Biological Sciences or Microbiology major, you will fill out a Change of Major Form and begin the paperwork process.
+Several signatures are required on the Change of Major Form and it is the student's responsibility to obtain the required signatures and turn the form in to the College of Science Dean's Office for final processing.

-Once a student transfers into Biological Sciences, they must meet progress to degree requirements and maintain at least an in-major 2.2 GPA for each semester, including the semester of transfer.
+Once a student transfers into Biological Sciences or Microbiology, they must meet progress to degree requirements and maintain at least an in-major 2.2 GPA for each semester, including the semester of transfer.
 For requirements and course information, please see our web site at http://www.biol.vt.edu/undergraduates/majors/major.html.